Yoga At Home: Tips, Q&A, YouTube recs

 Soon after, I bumped into a friend at my second home, and she asked if I’d ever done hot yoga.
 No!

-This fall I’m registered for yoga teacher training.
-I’m excited and nervous all at once.
+This fall I’m registered for yoga teacher training (update: I am now a registered YTT200 yoga teacher) I’m excited and nervous all at once.
 Once I finish, I hope to share some regular short videos for yoga at home on youtube.
 I’ve already created a youtube channel, jump over to subscribe.

 As with this post, I feel vulnerable creating a yoga youtube channel.
 It will share more of myself personally than with my vegan food channel.
 That will be part of my journey, I know, and I hope it will help you as well.
 So, I begin.